Order theory: Visualizing a poset

-Special elements within an order
+Special elements

 In a partially ordered set there may be some elements that play a special role.
 The most basic example is given by the least element of a poset.
 For example, 1 is the least element of the positive integers and the empty set is the least set under the subset order.
 Formally, an element m is a least element if:

 m ≤ a, for all elements a of the order.

 The notation 0 is frequently found for the least element, even when no numbers are concerned.
 However, in orders on sets of numbers, this notation might be inappropriate or ambiguous, since the number 0 is not always least.
 An example is given by the above divisibility order |, where 1 is the least element since it divides all other numbers.
 In contrast, 0 is the number that is divided by all other numbers.
 Hence it is the greatest element of the order.
 Other frequent terms for the least and greatest elements is bottom and top or zero and unit.

 Least and greatest elements may fail to exist, as the example of the real numbers shows.
 But if they exist, they are always unique.
 In contrast, consider the divisibility relation | on the set {2,3,4,5,6}.
 Although this set has neither top nor bottom, the elements 2, 3, and 5 have no elements below them, while 4, 5 and 6 have none above.
 Such elements are called minimal and maximal, respectively.
 Formally, an element m is minimal if:

 a ≤ m implies a = m, for all elements a of the order.

 Exchanging ≤ with ≥ yields the definition of maximality.
 As the example shows, there can be many maximal elements and some elements may be both maximal and minimal (e.g. 5 above).
 However, if there is a least element, then it is the only minimal element of the order.
 Again, in infinite posets maximal elements do not always exist - the set of all finite subsets of a given infinite set, ordered by subset inclusion, provides one of many counterexamples.
 An important tool to ensure the existence of maximal elements under certain conditions is Zorn's Lemma.